ajeetchaulagain/graphql-basics/Readme.md

 - `git clone https://github.com/ajeetchaulagain/graphql-basics.git`
 - `cd graphql-basics`
 - `npm i`
 - `npm run start` - to run the development server.
-You can view the Graphql Playground running on http://localhost:4000/ from where you can test the API endpoints
+You can view the Graphql Playground running on http://localhost:4000/ from where you can test the graphql API.

 ## Note